amanoj03/COVID-19-Live-Tracker/README.md

 # SARS2 nCOV aka CORONAVIRUS

-This Project focuses more on providing the live updates on the COVID pandemic and ensure that there's no panic among the citizens.
+This Project focuses more on providing the live updates on the COVID pandemic and ensures that there's no panic among the citizens.

 ## Getting Started